arjunkhode/JavaScript-interview-preparation/README.md

 - Used for communication between computers
 - Connectionless:
-	browser initiates request then disconnects
+	Browser initiates request then disconnects.
-	server finds a route and sends data
+	Server finds a route and sends data.

 - Media independent: Any type of data is welcome

-- Stateless: client server are aware of each other only during current transaction Then they forget about each other.
+- Stateless: Client & server are aware of each other only during current transaction.
+	Then they forget about each other.
 	Neither client or server retains info.